zhuangh/CarND-LaneLines-P1/README.md

 #### 4. In order to draw a single line on the left and right lanes, I calculate the slope of each line segments.
 Based on the slope, we separate them into the category of left or right lane.

-For more robust detection, I remove the outliers, weight the lines based on the length.
+For more robust detection, I filter out the too small and too large slopes, weight the lines based on the length, and remove the outliers (outstanding slopes).

+For the weighting lines based on the length, the intuition is the longer the line, the better chance it is the part of lane close to the camera, which is more useful to serve as a baseline of the lane model.

+For outstanding slopes, we consider them outside one standard deviation.

 "SolidWhiteCurve"
 ![alt text][image2]